miko3k/iconized/README.md

 I decided to stop publishing to Maven Central, coz it is annoying.

 Simply snatch this from it from [jitpack](https://jitpack.io/#miko3k/mejico/26b5f1d8c4).
+Do not forget to select correct subproject in the dropdown menu!

-Should this artifact find heavy use, I might consider publishing to Maven Cetral again.
+Should this project find heavy use, I might consider publishing to Maven Central again.

 ### Structure